-- 1. Click the Security icon in the left tree menu. - 2.
-Click the Certificate Templates icon on the left tree menu. - 3.
-Click the Create tab.
-The Create Certificate Template page appears:

-- 4. In the Template Name field, enter a shorthand name for this certificate template.
+- 1. Click Security in the left tree menu. - 2.
+Click Certificate Templates in the left tree menu. - 3.
+Click the Create tab. - 4.
+In the Template Name field, enter a shorthand name for this certificate template.
 MarkLogic Server will use this name to refer to this template on display screens in the Admin Interface. - 5.
-You can enter an optional description for the certificate template.
+You can enter an optional description for the certificate template. - 6.

-- 6. Enter the name of your company or organization in the Organization Name field. - 7.
 You can optionally fill in subject information, such as your country, state, locale, and email address.
-Country Name must be two characters, such as US, UK, DE, FR, ES, etc.

-8. When you have finished filling in the fields, click OK.
+Country Name must be two characters, such as US, UK, DE, FR, ES, and so on. - 7.
+Enter the name of your company or organization in the OrganizationName field. - 8.
+When you have finished filling in the fields, click OK.
 MarkLogic Server automatically generates a Self-Signed Certificate Authority, which in turn automatically creates a signed certificate from the certificate template for each host.
-For details on how to view the Certificate Authority and signed certificate, see Section 10.6, "Viewing Trusted Certificate Authorities" [129].
+For details on how to view the Certificate Authority and signed certificate, see Viewing Trusted Certificate Authorities.